DePayFi/depay-evm-router/README.md

 This enables ETH to ETH, tokenA to tokenA, ETH to tokenA, tokenA to ETH and tokenA to tokenB payments.

-Any payment processor, decentralized exchange or liqudity pool protocol can be added to `processors` using `approveProcessor` to improve cost-effectiveness of payment routing.
+To increase functionalities and to enable more and future decentralized exchanges and protocols, additional processors can be added/approved by calling `approveProcessor`.

-## Functions
+## Functionalities

 ### `pay` Sender pays a receiver